Radziwiłł map

 Magni Ducatus Lithuaniae, or simply the Radziwiłł map, is a Latin map of the Grand Duchy of Lithuania created under the tutelage of Mikołaj Krzysztof "the Orphan" Radziwiłł.
 The map was likely first published in 1603 but no surviving copy is known.
-It was published in the Amsterdam printing house of Willem Jansz Blaeu as a wall map from 1613 to 1650s.
+It was published in the Amsterdam printing house of Willem Blaeu as a wall map from 1613 to 1650s.
 It was also included in atlases published by Blaeu as a foldable insert in 1631–1649.
 In 1649, the map was redrawn to shrink it so it could fit on an atlas page.
 Valued for its accuracy and intricate detail, the map was modified and republished many times by various cartographers until the First partition of the Polish–Lithuanian Commonwealth in 1772.

 History

 The earliest maps of the Grand Duchy of Lithuania depict it together with other regions of Eastern or Northern Europe, particularly with Russia or Poland.
 The first map depicting only the Grand Duchy was printed by Gerardus Mercator in an atlas in 1595.
 The map indicated 73 settlements, nine named rivers, and 15 unnamed but identifiable rivers and four unnamed but identifiable lakes in the territory of present-day Lithuania.

 A member of the powerful Radziwiłł family, Mikołaj Krzysztof "the Orphan" Radziwiłł (1549–1616) was Grand Marshal of Lithuania (1578–1586), Voivode of Trakai (1590–1604), and Voivode of Vilnius (1604–1616).
 Having studied at universities in western Europe, including in Strasbourg and Paris, and having travelled on a pilgrimage to the Holy Land in 1582–1584, he understood the need for accurate maps and became interested in the creation of a map according to the contemporary standards of mapmaking.